rlaboulaye/turn-of-phrase/README.md

 # Turn of Phrase: Conversational Structure Pre-training

-This repository includes a python implementation of Turn of Phrase pre-training, a pre-training method used to further pre-train a MLM-pre-trained transformer-based language model for tasks that benefit from conversational discourse understanding.
+This repository includes a python implementation of Turn of Phrase pre-training, a pre-training method used to further pre-train an MLM-pre-trained transformer-based language model for tasks that benefit from conversational discourse understanding.

 ## Dependencies